vpulim/node-soap/Readme.md

   var wsSecurity = new WSSecurity(username, password, options)
     //the 'options' object is optional and contains properties:
     //passwordType: 'PasswordDigest' or 'PasswordText' default is PasswordText
+    //hasTimeStamp: true or false, default is true
-    //hasTimeStamp: true or false default is true client.setSecurity(wsSecurity);
+    //hasTokenCreated: true or false, default is true client.setSecurity(wsSecurity);
 ```